lmc2179/lmc2179.github.io/drafts/decision_tree_eda.md

 is this clustering? well we are creating clusters, but it doesn not meet the textbook definition of clustering

-idea from tukey:
+ideas from tukey:
 * his idea, that data = fit+residual, can be checked by looking at how much overlap there is in the resulting segments
 * emphasis on visualization/numerical summaries

-*
+the idea of "key subgroups" is familiar but comes only indirectly from regression; regression is concerned with additive linear relationships

-the idea of "key subgroups" is familiar but comes only indirectly from regression
+what if we make a marimekko diagram from the results??

 how many subgroups? do cross-validation and look for the elbow